 First notes were issued by The Government of Ceylon in 1895.
 You think, wait a minute, how come such old notes are still in use?
 Well, the Government of Ceylon was issuing money till 1949, so it makes more sense when you come across those old notes.
 1951 the Central Bank of Ceylon took over money printing task, and they realised new tranche of notes.
 And finally, from 1977 banknotes are issued by Central Bank of Sri Lanka.

-I don’t know how as a tourist you supposed to know which ones are real, just different design and which ones are fake; why all of them are used and million of other questions.
-To be frank, I never had any problems, just yet another amusing thing about this great island.
+I don’t know how as a tourist you supposed to know which ones are real, just different design and which ones are fake; why all of them are used and millions of other questions.
+To be frank, I never had any problems, just yet another amusing Sri Lanka interesting facts.

 7. Hotels are not always hotels